-- Loss of earning capacity: the income you expected to earn throughout your career but that you no longer can due to your injuries
+- Loss of earning capacity: The income you expected to earn throughout your career but no longer can due to your injuries

-You could qualify for these damages and others if you are filing a personal injury lawsuit or a wrongful death lawsuit.
-Our team at Farmer & Morris Law, PLLC, wants to review your case and help you calculate an equitable settlement.
+You could qualify to recover these damages and others if you are filing a personal injury or wrongful death lawsuit.
+Our team at Farmer & Morris Law, PLLC wants to review your case and help you calculate an equitable settlement.

-A Car Accident Lawyer can Help You with All Aspects of Your Marion Case
+Your Car Accident Lawyer Can Help You With All Aspects Of Your Marion Case

-After a car accident, finding the physical and mental stamina to handle a lawsuit alone is very difficult.
-Farmer & Morris Law, PLLC, can take that burden off your shoulders by taking complete responsibility for your case.
+After a car wreck, finding the physical and mental stamina to handle a lawsuit alone is very difficult.
+Farmer & Morris Law, PLLC can take that burden off your shoulders by taking complete responsibility for your case.
 We will handle everything, including:

 - Investigating your accident, so your lawsuit is supported by as much corroborating evidence as possible